-On the other side of the cornea is more moisture.
-This clear, watery fluid is the aqueous humor.
-It circulates throughout the front part of the eye and keeps a constant pressure within the eye.
+On the other side is a liquid called aqueous humor.
+It circulates throughout the front part of your eye and keeps the pressure inside constant.

-This focused light now beams through the center of the eye.
-Again the light is bathed in moisture, this time in a clear jelly known as the vitreous.
-Surrounding the vitreous is the retina.
+This light now enters the center of the eyeball.
+It’s bathed in moisture from a clear jelly known as the vitreous.

-- The macula.
-This is the bull's-eye at the center of the retina.
-The dead center of this bull's eye is called the fovea.
-Because it's at the focal point of the eye, it has more specialized light sensitive nerve endings, called photoreceptors, than any other part of the retina.
+The macula is the bull's eye at the center of your retina.
+The dead center is called the fovea.
+Because it's the focal point of your eye, it has more special, light-sensitive nerve endings, called photoreceptors, than any other part.

-- Retinal pigment epithelium.
-Beneath the photoreceptors is a layer of dark tissue known as the retinal pigment epithelium, or RPE.
-These important cells absorb excess light so that the photoreceptors can give a clearer signal.
+Retinal pigment epithelium (RPE) is a layer of dark tissue beneath the photoreceptors.
+These cells absorb excess light so the photoreceptors can give a clearer signal.
 They also move nutrients to (and waste from) the photoreceptors to the choroid.
-Bruch's membrane separates the choroid from the RPE.

-- Sclera.
-Normally light does not get as far as this layer.
-It is the tough, fibrous, white outside wall of the eye connected to the clear cornea in front.
+Sclera is the tough, white, fibrous outside wall of your eye.
+It’s connected to the clear cornea in front.
 It protects the delicate structures inside the eye.

-Signals sent from the photoreceptors travel along nerve fibers to a nerve bundle which exits the back of the eye The bundle is called the optic nerve.
-The optic nerve sends the signals to the visual center in the back of the brain.
+Signals from the photoreceptors travel along nerve fibers to the optic nerve.
+It sends the signals to the visual center in the back of the brain.

-Now light, reflected from an object, has entered the eye, been focused, converted into electro-chemical signals, delivered to the brain and interpreted or "seen" as an image.
+And that’s how you see: Light, reflected from an object, enters the eye, gets focused, is converted into electrochemical signals, delivered to the brain, and is interpreted, or "seen," as an image.